sum1won/summod/README.md

 ###### Gath, Last of the Giants
 ###### Ragha, Dual Kingdom
-PD shifted to be worse
+PD now use a greater proprotion of light infantry.

 Zhayedans cost 40 gold each time they lose a rider

-Karapans cost 10 gold more
+Karapans cost 100->110 gold

 Athravans are coldrec 1, to reduce flying sacred parties